-In addition, to the short summary in \cref{sec:theoretical_background}, we will provide a brief overview of how to compute the symmetry group of a system.
+We will close this short summary on Lie symmetries, by providing a brief overview of how to compute the symmetry group of a system.
 To keep the description as short as possible, we will omit many details and focus on a practical guide for calculating the symmetry group.
-For further details, we recommend \cite[ch.
-2]{olver1993applications}, which the following is oriented towards.
+For further details, we recommend \citep[ch.
+2]{olver1993applications}, which the following outline is oriented towards.
 Before stating the so-called infinitesimal criterion, which is the key concept for the determination of symmetry groups, we have to introduce some further definitions.

-Every Lie group $G$ is related to a so-called \emph{Lie algebra} $\mathfrak g$, which is defined to be the tangent space of $G$ at its identity element (see e.g. \cite{Duistermaat1999} for further details).
+Every Lie group $G$ is related to a so-called \emph{Lie algebra} $\mathfrak g$, which is defined to be the tangent space of $G$ at its identity element \citep[for further details see e.g.][]{Duistermaat1999}.
 Due to their vector space structure, it is often much more convenient to work with the Lie algebra $\mathfrak g$, instead of the Lie group $G$.
-By Lie's third theorem \cite[thm.
+By Lie's third theorem \citep[thm.
 1.54]{olver1993applications} there is a one to one correspondence between finite-dimensional Lie algebras $\mathfrak g$ and connected Lie groups $G$.
-Thus, we will lose no generality, when considering Lie algebras.
-Elements of the Lie algebras are also called \emph{infinitesimal generators} of a Lie group.
+Thus, we lose no generality, when considering Lie algebras.
+Elements of the Lie algebras are also called the \emph{infinitesimal generators} of a Lie group.

 A system of PDEs $\mathcal D(x,u^{(d)})$ is called to be of \emph{maximal rank}, if its Jacobian $J_{\mathcal D}(x,u^{(d)})$ with respect to all variables has the maximal rank $p$, whenever $\mathcal D(x,u^{(d)})=0$.
 E.g., $\mathcal D(x,u^{(2)})= u_t-u_{xx}$ has Jacobian $J_{\mathcal D}(x,t;u, u_x, u_t, u_{xx},u_{xt},u_{tt})=(0,0;0,0,1,-1,0,0)$, which is of maximal rank, whereas $\mathcal D(x,u^{(2)})= (u_t-u_{xx})^2$ is not of maximal rank.